[Rev. 5/4/2013 2:50:05 PM]

 (Added to NAC by Bd. of Exam’rs for Admin’rs of Facilities for Long-Term Care by R131-04, eff.
 9-24-2004)

 NAC 654.016 “Administrator of record” defined.
-(NRS 654.110) “Administrator of record” means the person named as the administrator of a nursing facility or a residential facility for groups on the license issued for the facility by the Health Division of the Department of Health and Human Services.
+(NRS 654.110) “Administrator of record” means the person named as the administrator of a nursing facility or a residential facility for groups on the license issued for the facility by the Division of Public and Behavioral Health of the Department of Health and Human Services.

 (Added to NAC by Bd. of Exam’rs for Admin’rs of Facilities for Long-Term Care by R131-04, eff.
 9-24-2004)